johnlee1/learn/README.md

   + Programming Pearls by Jon Bentley
   + The Mythical Man-Month by Fred Brooks
   + The Pragmatic Progammer by Andy Hunt and Dave Thomas
+  + Cracking the Coding Interview by Gayle Laakmann McDowell

 <br/><br/>